“Remember days of skipping school, racing cars and being cool?”

 The best part?
 You don’t have to do anything besides moving your account to an online bank’s high-interest savings account.

 Take Bank of America, for example.
 Their current savings interest rate (or “APY,” short for “annual percentage yield”) is around .03% to .05%, depending on the savings amount or program you’re in, so let’s meet in the middle and go with a .04% annual interest rate for this example.

 If you have $10,000 in their savings account, you’re earning a whopping $4 per year in interest, or about 33 cents per month! ($10,000 x .04%) That’s an insult to your hard-earned money!
 It deserves better!
 YOU deserve better!

-Let’s take that same $10,000 amount and see how much you would earn in an online savings account, which currently pays in excess of 2.00% in interest annually: well, it comes out to over $200 per year, or a little over $16 per month.
+Let’s take that same $10,000 amount and see how much you would earn in an online savings account, which currently pays around 2.00% in interest annually: well, it comes out to over $200 per year or a little over $16 per month.
 Pretty big difference!
 And each month, you’ll not only keep earning interest on your money (the principal), you’ll ALSO earn interest on the interest you’ve received — also known as compounding, which REALLY pays off over the long term.